What steps is your organization going to take to retain more volunteers in 2022? Here are 5 strategies to incorporate into your retention plan.

 Provide volunteers with valuable skills

 One of the best ways to provide value to volunteers, in exchange for their commitment to your organization, is in the form of skill development.
 Learning new skills can be just as valuable to supporters as financial gains.
-Is your nonprofit teaching volunteers skills that they can use outside of volunteerism?
+Is your nonprofit teaching volunteer constituents skills that they can use outside of volunteerism?
 How is your organization promoting skill development within your network of volunteers?